riddhidoshi/logindemo/README.md

 # logindemo

-a androis studo app as login demo
+a android studio app as login demo